Shahriar Mandanipour

-Shahriar Mandanipour (شهریار مندنی پور; also Shahriar Mondanipour(February 15, 1957), Shiraz, Iran, is an Iranian writer, journalist and literary theorist.
+Shahriar Mandanipour (شهریار مندنی پور; also Shahriar Mondanipour (born February 15, 1957) is an Iranian writer, journalist and literary theorist.

 Mandanipour was born and raised in Shiraz, Iran.
 In 1975 he moved to Tehran and studied Political Sciences at the University of Tehran, graduating in 1980.
 In 1981, he enlisted in the army for his military service.
 To experience war and to write about it, he volunteered to join the front during the Iran-Iraq war and served there as an officer for eighteen months.

-Following his military service, Mandanipour returned to Shiraz where he worked as director of the Hafiz Research Center and director of the National Library of Fars.
+Following his military service, Mandanipour returned to Shiraz, where he worked as director of the Hafiz Research Center and National Library of Fars.
 In 1998, he became chief editor of Asr-e Panjshanbeh (Thursday Evening), a monthly literary journal.

 In 2006, Mandanipour traveled to the United States as an International Writers Project Fellow at Brown University.
-In 2007 and 2008 he was a writer in residence at Harvard University and in 2009 at Boston College.
-In September 2011, Mandanipour returned to Brown University as a visiting professor of literary arts where he currently teaches contemporary Persian literature and modern Iranian cinema.
-He is currently a Professor of the Practice at Tufts University.
+In 2007 and 2008, he was a writer in residence at Harvard University and in 2009 at Boston College.
+In September 2011, Mandanipour returned to Brown University as a visiting literary arts professor, teaching contemporary Persian literature and modern Iranian cinema.
+He is now a Professor of Practice at Tufts University.